-Hody Jones, leader of the New Fishman Pirates, undergoes a physical breakdown to go with mental one.
+Hody Jones, leader of the New Fishman Pirates, undergoes a physical breakdown to go with the mental one.
 Near the end of his fight with Luffy, Hody's face seems to degenerate, becoming less human.

 However, the person that has driven Doflamingo closest to that point so far is not Luffy, but Law.
-With the capture Caesar, Law made his former boss an ultimatum: resign from his position as a Warlord of the Sea and be given back Caesar, but in the process lose the protection of the World Government and be hunted down by the Admirals.
+With the capture of Caesar, Law made his former boss an ultimatum: resign from his position as a Warlord of the Sea and be given back Caesar, but in the process lose the protection of the World Government and be hunted down by the Admirals.
 That, or keep the position, not get Caesar back, be unable to provide SMILEs, and in the process piss off his most important business partner, Kaido of the Four Emperors, and assuredly get wiped out.
-This Sadistic Choice pissed Doflamingo off so much that he went into an Unstoppable Rage, started slaughtering the marines of G-5 and gave Smoker a severeNo-Holds-Barred Beatdown, all while demanding the heads of the Straw Hat Pirates and Law.
+This Sadistic Choice pissed Doflamingo off so much that he went into an Unstoppable Rage, started slaughtering the marines of G-5, and gave Smoker a severeNo-Holds-Barred Beatdown, all while demanding the heads of the Straw Hat Pirates and Law.